aspose-html-cloud/aspose-html-cloud-docs/html/developer-guide/conversion/html-conversion-to_pdf/_index.md

  In the example, we use methods of the **ConverterBuilder** class: FromStorageFile(`inputPath`), To(`ConversionOptions`) and SaveToStorage(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.
 HTML to PDF conversion occurs with the default conversion options: the resulting PDF document's width and height correspond to A4, all margins have zero value, and Quality of jpeg compression is 95%.

-More details about available conversion parameters for HTML files are in the [Conversion options](/html-conversion-options/) section.
+More details about available conversion parameters for HTML files are in the [SDK Conversion Options](/conversion-options/) section.